home-assistant/home-assistant.io/source/_docs/z-wave/installation.markdown

 #### Raspberry Pi specific

 On the Raspberry Pi you will need to enable the serial interface in the `raspi-config` tool before you can add Z-Wave to Home Assistant.
+Make sure to reboot the Raspberry Pi for the setting to take effect.

 #### Linux (except Hassbian)